stride-research/flowgentic/docs/radical-asyncflow.md

 # DECORATORS
 - Block => fan-out / fin-in.
 Grouping several parallel stuff that needs to be await at a given checkpoint.
 - Function task => defining steps of workflow.
 Build stuff indepedently.
 For instance: creating ageny.
+FUNCTION TO BE EXECUTED IN HPC THAT DOESNT BELONG TO THE AGENT
 - Langraph integration => agent tools

 # DEV DOCUMENTATION